Insoleq

 Step 5: Settlement or Trial

-Most uninsured motorist claims settle prior to trial.
-Your Uninsured Motorist Accident Lawyer will negotiate on your behalf to secure the highest award possible.
-If a reasonable settlement cannot be achieved, they’ll present evidence and arguments to a judge or jury on your behalf.
+Most claims for uninsured motorists are resolved before going to trial.
+Your lawyer specializing in uninsured motorist accidents will work to negotiate the best possible settlement for you.
+If a fair settlement cannot be reached, they will provide evidence and arguments to a judge or jury on your behalf.

 Step 6: Collecting Compensation

-If you receive a settlement or judgment, your Uninsured Motorist Accident Lawyer will work to collect the money.
-In the case of UM claims, this would most likely be receiving payment from the company that insures you.
-If you sue the other driver who does not have insurance, your Uninsured Motorist Accident Lawyer will have to chase down wage garnishment, liens, and other avenues to recover the amount awarded.
+If you obtain a settlement or court judgment, your Uninsured Motorist Accident Lawyer will assist in collecting the funds.
+For UM claims, this often means receiving payment from your own insurance provider.
+If you take legal action against the uninsured driver, your lawyer will need to pursue methods such as wage garnishment, liens, and other strategies to recover the awarded amount.

 Uninsured Motorist Accident Lawyer